 The “I didn’t know anything in Newberg was this fancy” feeling starts with the valet parking.
 Along with the humble Hyundai that ferried us there, the parking lot is also home to two Lexus models available for guest use.

 Our matching king suites each have a fireplace, window seat, jetted tub (with a view of the TV, so you can sit in a bubble bath, glass of wine in hand, and watch Seinfeld and Sex and the City reruns), walk-in shower, separate loo, complimentary local snacks and glass-bottled water, and free Wi-Fi.
 When we ask if these freebies and the valet parking are just perks of our media visit, we learn that the Allison considers charging for those little things to be too nickel-and-diming for a true luxury hotel.
-When we head for our spa treatments, we learn a gratuity is included in the price of each treatment.

 And, oh, the spa treatments.
 The Allison Spa is the kind of place where you’re asked your robe and shoe size when you make the appointment (something you should do early—the calendar can be booked weeks in advance), and appropriate items are waiting for you.
 One of us opts for a hot oil wrap, and the other tries the facial: in a completely dark room, this thirty-something is steamed and hydrated until she looks like a teenager.
 (Healthy-glow compliments rolled in for days for days.)
 Tips: Go early to enjoy more complimentary snacks and tea in the sunny reading room and visit the sauna and steam room pre-treatment.
 If you go with a group, note that there are men’s, women’s, and coed lounges.